Set your dates, and select a preferable yacht

 Sailing to the mystical island Vis, to discover its spectacular cavity and rich military heritage, should be on every sailor's bucket list.
 Don't forget to try local culinary highlights and wines of Hvar and Vis that prosper in sun-soaked vineyards.
 Start your Split sailing tour and rent sailboat or catamaran from yacht charter Split, Kaštela or Trogir.

 Densely forested islands Mljet and Lastovo should be on your must-visit list.
 Both these remote islands are wildlife reserves.
-Explore Mljet's saltwater lakes and coves, rugged landscape of Lastovo and snorkel in the crystal clear water far away from the civilisation.
+Explore Mljet's saltwater lakes and coves, rugged landscape of Lastovo and snorkel in crystalyne waters, far away from the civilization.

 The capital of these islands is vibrant Korčula town also known as the birthplace of merchant Marco Polo.
 Influenced by Venetian Renaissance, the town is surrounded with rich historical and cultural heritage.
-To visit these amazing places, you should rent sailing boat or catamaran charter Croatia from Marinas Frapa in Dubrovnik or nearby Komolac and Slano.
+To visit these amazing places, rent sailboat or catamaran charter in Dubrovnik